 While it is pretty clear what happens after a divorce, it is not nearly as clear what happens after a legal separation.
 Our Salt Lake City family law attorney from Emy A Cordano, Attorney At Law explains that in the action for separate maintenance, the court may order the following:

 Each case is unique, which means the terms and conditions of your legal separation decree may differ from others.
 Consult with our skilled family law attorneys in Utah to find out more today.
-Contact the Emy A Cordano, Attorney At Law for a free case evaluation.
+Contact the Emy A Cordano, Attorney At Law for a legal consultation.
 Give us a call at 801-804-5152 or complete this contact form.